CasparComputer/meta-confirm/README.md

 * Can be run as part of an application to check sites on an ongoing basis for quality.
 * Can be used as part of test framework (mocha example provided) to ensure meta tag quality during development.

-## Note: 0.10.x versions of Node Support Deprecated during testing.
+* Note: 0.10.x versions of Node Support Deprecated during testing.

-## node 4.2.1 and 4.2.2 added to semver and tested
+* node 4.2.1 and 4.2.2 added to semver and tested
-## node 5.1.0 and node 5.5.0 tested locally and with external app
+* node 5.1.0 and node 5.5.0 tested locally and with external app
+* node 6.3.1 tested locally and with external app

 Depending on if you need as part of your testing framework or as part of an application, use the appropriate npm install: